Densetsu no Starfy 3: Gameplay

 Like its predecessors, Densetsu no Starfy 3 plays very much like other platforming games, such as some Super Mario Bros. titles and some Kirby titles, but it's mostly about swimming around stages, which makes this series' official game genre a marine platform.
 In fact, the colorful graphics and level layouts (as well as the look of Stafy) have drawn many comparisons to the Kirby series.
 Stafy himself can run, jump, and attack via spinning; he also gains access to various transportation objects and animal familiars as the games progress.
 Like Densetsu no Starfy 2 and unlike the first title of the series, Densetsu no Starfy 3 usually has a certain number of stages per area, with each stage split up into four sub-stages.
 Most of the other stages' goals are centered around retrieving a lost or stolen item for another character, including Wario.
 There are many items to collect and many enemies to defeat.
 The player can move Starfy on land by running and jumping, but when Starfy is in watery areas, he can move much more freely, push obstacles, and so on.
 Like the previous games, this game also includes minigames, except all of them are different compared to the ones that are similar to Atari's Breakout.

 Development

-After the release of Densetsu no Starfy 2, Nintendo and Tose immediately moved on to develop Densetsu no Starfy 3.
+After the release of Densetsu no Starfy 2, Nintendo and Tose moved on to develop Densetsu no Starfy 3.
 The game was developed in less than a year, and included some features that the previous games didn't have, such as multiplayer minigames.
-However, like its predecessors, Nintendo and TOSE aired animated television commercials for Densetsu no Starfy 3, as well as releasing some promotional merchandise.
+However, like its predecessors, Nintendo and Tose aired animated television commercials for Densetsu no Starfy 3, as well as releasing some promotional merchandise.
 Perfume, a J-Pop group, recorded and played their own version of The Legendary Starfy main theme during the credits of a Japanese television show, Oha-Sta.
-Despite that being made, it wasn't released in retail stores.
+Despite that being made, it was not released in retail stores.